-External Influences on Business Activity: Examines how the external environment such as government and environmental issues influence a business.
+External Influences: Examines how the external environment such as government and environmental issues influence a business.

-At the end of the two year course, two exams will be undertaken.
-Each exam is worth 50% of the total mark and is of 1 hour 30 minutes duration.
+At the end of the two year course two exams will be undertaken.
+Each exam is worth 50% of the total mark and is of 1 hour 25 minutes duration.